alittlebroken/mixedMessages/README.md

 # mixedmessages
 ---
-a small javascript app that displays a random message to the user
+a small javascript app that displays a random nonsensical message of a (hopefully) fake news headline

 ## Getting Started
 ---